databrew/betterwork/dictionaries/creating_dictionaries.md

 ## What do the columns mean?

-There are 8 columns in the dictionary
+There are 8 columns in the dictionary:

 -`variable`: is the variable name as it appears in the original dataset.
 -`variable_translation_short`: is *OUR* short translation of the variable.
 -`variable_translation_long`: is *OUR* long translation of the variable.
 -`stata_label`: is the variable label associated with the variable name in stata.
-We won't be using this at all, but it might be helpful to see when searching for the corresponding questions in the survey documents.
+We won't be using this at all, but it can be very helpful when searching for the corresponding questions in the survey documents.
 - `response`: is the coded response as it appears in the original dataset.
 -`response_translation`: is *OUR* translation of the coded response.
 -`survey`: is which of the 4 surveys this question is from.
 -`comment`: is reserved for writing about issues, problems, etc.

 ## Okay, what's the process?